christopher-besch/homepage/articles/32_saints_row_3_wireguard/saints_row_3_wireguard.md

 ---

 A good friend of mine and I wanted to play a game, [Saints Row: The Third](https://www.gog.com/de/game/saints_row_the_third_the_full_package).
-The game supports local LAN co-op but we live far apart.
+The game supports LAN co-op but we live far apart.
+And the online co-op doesn't work on the GOG version because it requires Steam servers.
+That's not an option for us because we want to play the game DRM-free.<br />
-Clearly the natural reaction is to try a VPN and we chose WireGuard.
+Clearly the natural reaction is to try local LAN co-op on a VPN and I chose WireGuard.
-This didn't *just* work; let me explain why:
+This didn't *just* work;
+let me explain why:

 # The WireGuard Despair
 LAN co-op games typically work in two stages: